• Home

 So, stories sell.

-Management reports should be storified with data narratives to make them persuasive and exciting.
+Management reports examples should be storified with data narratives to make them persuasive and exciting.
 Below is a story template that has been used for centuries.

-Actually, you should try it in your forthcoming presentation to the management.
+You should try it in your forthcoming presentation to the management.

 The first section introduces the protagonist and antagonist, their relationships, and the world in which they live.
 After this setup, the lead character is confronted with an incident.